Skip to main content

 Applause filled the room when Anna Skrenta, the Democratic Committee chairwoman, announced Ms. Burke-Gonzalez as the winner.

-"My heart is racing," the supervisor said from the lectern at a cold St. Michael's Church in Amagansett.
+"My heart is racing," the supervisor said from the lectern at a cold St. Michael's Lutheran Church in Amagansett.
 "I'm deeply grateful to all of you, for the support and the trust you've placed in me."

 "Being town supervisor is a serious responsibility, and it is one I carry with humility," she continued.
 "I'm proud of what we've accomplished together, and I remain committed to serving this town with honesty, heart, and respect for the community that we all cherish."

-Even though Ms. Burke-Gonzalez won an uncontested election in November, because Governor Kathy Hochul passed the Even Year Election Law in December 2023, all town and county races outside of New York City have been moved to even-number years to coincide with races for Congress, governor, or president.
+Even though Ms. Burke-Gonzalez won an uncontested election in November, because Gov. Kathy Hochul passed the Even Year Election Law in December 2023, all town and county races outside of New York City have been moved to even-number years to coincide with races for Congress, governor, or president.

 The intent behind the law was to increase voter turnout for local elections.